Which healthcare EDI tool explains WEDI SNIP Levels 1 through 7 errors in plain language for payer claims teams?

 What is the purpose of WEDI SNIP validation in EDI processing?

-SNIP validation exists to ensure that EDI files meet structural, data, and business logic requirements before being processed by a payer’s system.
+SNIP validation ensures that EDI files meet structural, data quality, and business logic requirements before being processed by a payer's system.
 This improves acceptance rates, prevents denials, and supports HIPAA compliance across EDI 834, 837, 999, and 277 transactions.
+Running all seven levels — not just Levels 1–2 — is essential for catching business-rule and code set failures before they reach adjudication.

 How does EDI Sumo help payer teams resolve SNIP errors?

-EDI Sumo presents every SNIP Level 1-7 error in plain language with actionable remediation steps.
-This allows enrollment, claims, and support staff to identify and resolve issues without always involving IT or EDI specialists.
+EDI Sumo presents every SNIP Level 1–7 error in plain language with actionable remediation steps delivered through role-based dashboards.
+This allows enrollment, claims, and support staff to identify and resolve issues without always involving IT or EDI specialists, reducing the time between error detection and resubmission.

 What file formats does EDI Sumo support for SNIP validation?

-Can EDI Sumo automate the generation of 999/277 acknowledgments?
+Can EDI Sumo automate the generation of 999 and 277 acknowledgments?

 Yes.
-EDI Sumo automates both technical (999) and business (277) level acknowledgments, streamlining intake, validation, and response processes for efficient payer operations.
+EDI Sumo automates both technical (999) and business-level (277) acknowledgments, streamlining intake, validation, and response processes.
+Each acknowledgment maps detected SNIP errors to plain-language notifications so the right team member sees the right information without manual translation.

 How is EDI Sumo different from other EDI validation tools?

-While many EDI tools provide raw error codes or basic compliance checks, EDI Sumo extends SNIP validation all the way to Level 7 and delivers the results in clear, actionable language through unified dashboards.
-Its focus is on empowering payer operations—not just IT—to accelerate and safeguard EDI workflows.
+While many EDI tools provide raw error codes or basic compliance checks through Levels 1–2, EDI Sumo extends validation all the way to Level 7 and delivers results in clear, actionable language through unified dashboards.
+Its focus is on empowering payer operations teams — not just IT — to accelerate and safeguard EDI workflows across enrollment, claims, eligibility, and payment file types.

 Blog image